Tianhong Ying

 About Me

-I am a PhD candidate in political theory at Michigan State University (MSU).
-I study John Locke’s liberalism, with a particular focus on his ideas about reason and revelation.
-My research and teaching interests span across the history of political philosophy, absolutism and liberalism, religion and politics, American political thought, and Chinese political thought.
+I am a Visiting Assistant Professor in political theory at Northern Michigan University.
+I study John Locke’s liberalism, with a particular focus on the significance of the early Locke in his liberalism and the role of Confucian China in his liberalism.
+My research and teaching interests span across the history of Western and Eastern political philosophy, religion and politics, American political thought, Chinese political thought, and Confucianism and feminism.

-I hold an MA in political science from MSU (2020) and obtained both a BA and an MA in political science from Renmin University of China (2015, 2018).
+I hold a PhD and an MA in political science from MSU (2024, 2020) and obtained a BA and an MA in political science from Renmin University of China (2015, 2018).
 I was also a visiting student at VU University Amsterdam (2016) and Salesian Pontifical University (2019).

 Research and Teaching Interests

-Political Philosophy: History of Political philosophy, Early Modern Political Philosophy, Puritan Political Thought, Thomas Hobbes, John Locke, Benedict de Spinoza, Chinese Political Thought, American Political Thought, Comparative Political Thought.
+Political Philosophy: History of Political philosophy, Early Modern Political Philosophy, Thomas Hobbes, John Locke, China in the Enlightenment, Chinese Political Thought, American Political Thought, Comparative Political Thought, Confucianism and Feminism.

 Comparative Politics: Chinese Politics, Asian Politics, Authoritarian Politics.